Which Online Grocery Shopping Service is Right for You?

-That estimate was proof that I’m not alone in my thinking — online grocery shopping the greatest invention ever.
+That estimate was proof that I’m not alone in my thinking — online grocery shopping may just be the greatest invention ever.
 Being able to meal plan and shop anywhere, at any time?
 Amazing!

 But which service should you use?
-After using three different services over the past few years, I have seen their strengths and weaknesses.
-So without further adieu, here’s a comparison of three popular services, Amazon Fresh, Instacart, and Peapod.
+After using three different services over the past few years, I have out these services to the test and learned their strengths and weaknesses.
+Want a comparison of three popular services, Amazon Fresh, Instacart, and Peapod?

 Let’s go the Chalkboard.

 Comparing Grocery Delivery Services